cloudvista/vaa/readme.md

 __Year 1: Foundational Workflow Analysis__
 1. Capture of all VistA client traffic
-2. Statistical Analysis of all traffic
+2. Statistical Analysis of all traffic of all clients
-   1. Bulk Analysis
+   1. Composite Analysis
-3. Semantic analysis of all traffic
+3. Semantic analysis of all traffic for key clients
    1. Screen Analysis
    2. Document Analysis
    3. Sequence Analysis